 Let’s say scanning the vulnerabilities in an application with three different SAST tools generates the following results:

 The Benchmark Project is a sample application seeded with thousands of exploitable vulnerabilities, some true and some false positives.
 You can run a SAST tool against it and score the results of the tool.
-You can then plot the score of the SAST tool on the following graph.

 Ideally, the best results for a security tool would be at the upper left corner—indicating minimal false positives and maximum true positives.